You Are Never Too Old for a Mother Daughter Trip

 If you are affected by arthritis, I ask you to please consider taking a few minutes and complete the Live Yes!
 INSIGHTS survey here.
 There are currently 54 million Americans living with arthritis (that’s 1 in 4) and now is the time to rally together and collect important data that will help shape the future for those living with this disease.

-Their programs offer opportunities for connection, education and empowerment via Live Yes!
-Connect Groups, Online Community and conferences.
+Their programs offer opportunities for connection, education, and empowerment via Live Yes!
+Connect Groups, Online Communities, and conferences.
 The Live Yes!
 Arthritis Network makes connections both in person and online to empower people to live their best life.
-People with arthritis find strength in each other, manage stress and take control of their health care.
+People with arthritis find strength in each other, manage stress, and take control of their health care.

 Our mother daughter trip was a success on many different levels.
 I cherish the time I can spend with my parents as I know these moments are fleeting.
 And as much as I like to move forward in life, sometimes it’s necessary to slow down and create memories.

-It’s the travel memories, like drinking an Irish Coffee in front of a peat fire, holding her hand as we navigated Dublin together, and snuggling together in the yurt that mean so much to me.
-I’m so happy that I could give my mother the gift of travel and the joy of experiencing new cultures…as well as the joy of Irish coffees!
+It’s the travel memories, like drinking an Irish Coffee in front of a peat fire, holding her hand as we navigated Dublin together, and snuggling together in the yurt, that means so much to me.
+I’m so happy that I could give my mother the gift of travel and the joy of experiencing new cultures…as well as the joy of Irish coffee!

 Disclosure: